SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/Databases/Indexing_database/OpenSearch_Database/Configuring_multiple_OpenSearch_clusters.md

    - *PWD*: The password to connect to OpenSearch.

    - *DB*: The prefix for the OpenSearch indexes.
-The specified value should match across all the OpenSearch configurations in the *DBConfiguration.xml*
+The specified value must be the same for each OpenSearch cluster defined in *DB.xml*.

    - *FileOffloadIdentifier*: String used to identify this connection.
 Each connection should have a different identifier, which will be used for file offloads.